gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 **This also allows to you to use `docker-compose` and other docker-enabled tools.**

-This is one of new trends in Continuous Integration/Deployment to:
+This is one of the new trends in Continuous Integration/Deployment to:

-1. create application image,
+1. create an application image,
-1. run test against created image,
+1. run tests against the created image,
-1. push image to remote registry,
+1. push image to a remote registry,
-1. deploy server from pushed image
+1. deploy server from the pushed image

-It's also useful in case when your application already has the `Dockerfile` that can be used to create and test image:
+It's also useful when your application already has the `Dockerfile` that can be used to create and test an image:
 ```bash
 $ docker build -t my-image dockerfiles/
 $ docker run my-docker-image /script/to/run/tests